skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **functional** *(string)* - Default: *'b-lyp'*

   This argument specifies exchange-correlation functional used in Turbomole calculation.
-  These arguments are same as the original arguments of Turbomole.
+  The available options for this argument are same as the original arguments of Turbomole.
   It is recommended to check a Turbomole manual for the detailed list of **functional**.

 \